alan-ai/alan-sdk-web/README.md

 [![npm](https://img.shields.io/npm/l/@alan-ai/alan-sdk-web.svg)]()
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/alan-ai/alan-sdk-web)](https://github.com/alan-ai/alan-sdk-web/releases)

-Refer to [this](https://alan.app/docs/integrations/react) documentation for details.
+Add a voice assistant to your application.
+With no or minimal changes to the existing UI.

+## How to start:

+1. [Sign up for Alan Studio](https://studio.alan.app/register) to build and test voice scripts in JavaScript.
+2. Use the Alan Web SDK to embed the Alan button to your application or page.
+For details, see [Alan AI documentation]( https://alan.app/docs/client-api/web).

 Check out our [demo](https://alan-ai.github.io/alan-sdk-web/).

-Create a voice script for your application in [Alan Studio](https://studio.alan.app/register) and then add it to your app.

 ## Have questions?

 If you have any questions or if something is missing in the documentation, please [contact us](mailto:support@alan.app), or tweet us [@alanvoiceai](https://twitter.com/alanvoiceai).
-We love hearing from you!).
+We love hearing from you!)